ncatlab/nlab-content/pages/6/5/9/4/4956/content.md

 Equivalently, a smooth map $f: X \to Y$ induces an algebra map $f^\ast = - \circ f: C^\infty(Y) \to C^\infty(X)$, and hence by composition sends a derivation $v: C^\infty(X) \to \mathbb{R}$ to a derivation $v \circ f^\ast: C^\infty(Y) \to \mathbb{R}$ augmented by $ev_{f(x)}: C^\infty(Y) \to \mathbb{R}$).
 Concretely: $v \circ f^\ast(\phi) = v(\phi \circ f)$ for $\phi \in C^\infty(Y)$.
 Then the differential $d f: T X \to T Y$ is defined by $d f(x, v) = (f(x), v \circ f^\ast)$.

 According to either of these descriptions, differentiation is manifestly functorial.
-In the English literature, this fact is known as the "chain rule".
+In the English literature, this fact is known as the [[chain rule]].
 In more traditional form:

 $$d(f \circ g)_x = d f_{g(x)} \circ d g_x.$$